Soheab/dpy-missing-features/.github/CONTRIBUTING.md

 - Change Log: A list of the changes you've made to the repository files.
 - Checklist: A checklist that has to be filled depending on what your PR does.

-You also must make sure to provide a source to the Discord API Documentation or discord.py PR or any other "trusted" source like a Discord Developer/Staff member, a well-known bot developer, a well-known library developer, etcetera.
-Or if it is in the [Unofficial Discord API Documentation](https://docs.discord.sex/), you can also add it.
+You must also include a source from the Discord API Documentation, a discord.py pull request, or any other reputable source such as a Discord Developer/Staff member, a well-known bot/library developer.
+Alternatively, if the information is available in the [Unofficial Discord API Documentation](https://docs.discord.sex/), feel free to reference it.

 ## Opening Issues